tubearchivist/tubearchivist/docs/Settings.md

 - **Embed Metadata**: This saves the available tags directly into the media file by passing `--embed-metadata` to yt-dlp.
 - **Embed Thumbnail**: This will save the thumbnail into the media file by passing `--embed-thumbnail` to yt-dlp.

+# Scheduler Setup
+Schedule settings expect a cron like format, where the first value is minute, second is hour and third is day of the week.
+Day 0 is Sunday, day 1 is Monday etc.

+Examples:
+- **0 15 \***: Run task every day at 15:00 in the afternoon.
+- **30 8 \*/2**: Run task every second day of the week (Sun, Tue, Thu, Sat) at 08:30 in the morning.
+- **0 \*/3,8-17 \***: Execute every hour divisible by 3, and every hour during office hours (8 in the morning - 5 in the afternoon).
+- **0 8,16 \***: Execute every day at 8 in the morning and at 4 in the afternoon.
+- **auto**: Sensible default.
+- **0**: (zero), deactivate that task.

+NOTE:
+- Changes in the scheduler settings require a container restart to take effect.
+- Avoid an unnecessary frequent schedule to not get blocked by YouTube.
+For that reason * or wildcards for minutes are not supported.

+## Rescan Subscriptions
+That's the equivalent task as run from the downloads page looking through your channel and playlist and add missing videos to the download queue.

+## Start download
+Start downloading all videos currently in the download queue.

+## Refresh Metadata
+Rescan videos, channels and playlists on youtube and update metadata periodically.
+This will also deactivate an item and exclude it from future refreshes if the link on YouTube is no longer available.
+This task is meant to be run once per day, set your schedule accordingly.

+The field **Refresh older than x days** takes a number where TubeArchivist will consider an item as *outdated*.
+This value is used to calculate how many items need to be refreshed today based on the total indexed.
+This will spread out the requests to YouTube.
+Sensible value here is **90** days.

+## Thumbnail check
+This will check if all expected thumbnails are there and will delete any artwork without matching video.

+## Index backup
+Create a zip file of the metadata and select **Max auto backups to keep** to automatically delete old backups created from this task.

 # Actions
 Additional database functionality.